Astonishing. Mesmerising. Jaw-dropping. Stunning.

 Paradise found.
 It’s abundantly clear why this gem has racked up countless ‘best beach’ awards.
-Join a boat tour to Whitsunday Island to marvel at the contrast of ridiculously white sand and sparkling turquoise, emerald, and azure waters – spectacular photo ops abound.
-Quite simply, a day trip here is one of the best things to do when in Airlie Beach.
+Join a boat tour from Airlie Beach to Whitsunday Island to marvel at the contrast of ridiculously white sand and sparkling turquoise, emerald, and azure waters.
+Swim, snorkel, stroll, or simply marvel at the eye candy.

 This region is lucky to house two World Heritage attractions, including the Wet Tropics of Queensland area.
 At its southern edge is Paluma Range National Park, which is jam-packed with natural goodies.
 Aside from flourishing rainforest, Paluma Range features inviting swimming holes, beautiful waterfalls, and much more.
-Jourama Falls and rainforest-covered Mt Spec are headlining attractions.
+Jourama Falls and rainforest-covered Mt Spec are headline attractions.

-When it comes to what to do in Townsville, climbing Castle Hill is at the top of the list.
+When it comes to Townsville must-do activities, climbing Castle Hill is at the top of the list.
 This imposing granite monolith keeps watch over the city, and from its summit you’ll be treated to sensational panoramic vistas that showcase variable landscapes.
 Castle Hill is central, accessible by vehicle or on foot, and makes for pretty pics from its base, too.
 Note: prime viewing times are sunrise or sunset.

 Beach-loving wallabies and 'roos are icons of treasure-stuffed Cape Hillsborough National Park, and they’re not shy in front of the lens.
 Sunrise or thereabouts is the best time to spot these creatures from close range.
 Inland from here, Eungella National Park provides a rare chance to spot platypus in the wild, although you’ll have to be at your eagle-eyed best!